Research team

 Expertise

-Dr. Giulia Poma completed her Ph.D. in Environmental Science at the Water Research Institute of the Italian National Research Council (IRSA-CNR) in March 2014, regarding the evaluation of bioaccumulation processes of brominated flame retardants in biotic matrices.
-Now, she is a young researcher (> 3-year post-doc experience at the Toxicological Centre of the University of Antwerp) specialized in the assessment of chemical safety of food and insect samples and of human exposure (dietary intake and dust ingestion/inhalation) to emerging chemicals, including flame retardants and plasticizers.
+Dr. Giulia Poma completed her PhD in Environmental Sciences at the Water Research Institute of the Italian National Research Council (IRSA-CNR) and the University of Milano-Bicocca in March 2014.
+Her research focused on the evaluation of bioaccumulation processes of brominated flame retardants in biotic matrices.
+Since 2015, she is a post-doctoral researcher specialized in the assessment of human exposure (dietary intake and dust ingestion/dermal absorption) to legacy chemicals and contaminants of emerging concern.
+Since 2020, she is also the Research Manager of the Exposome Centre of Excellence.

 Abstract